Nord Stream 2: 2022 sabotage

 Andrew Baxter, director of energy strategy for the Environmental Defense Fund, said he estimated that about 115000 t of methane had been released into the environment.
 To date, this may be the largest gas leak in human history.
 According to German estimates, about 300000 t of methane, which is one of the most potent greenhouse gases (more potent than CO2), was emitted into the atmosphere.
-This amount of gas is enough to affect the environment for another 20 years, with an annual gas emission capacity of 5.48 million cars.
+This amount of gas is enough to affect the environment for another 20 years, with an annual gas emission capacity of 5.48 million combustion-engined cars.

-On 29 September, Russian President Vladimir Putin said the "unprecedented sabotage" against the Nord Stream gas pipelines was "an act of international terrorism" carried out by the West, US forces specifically, claiming the United States would have "much to gain from sabotaging the pipelines" even offering to keep supplying the EU by the only Nord Stream 2 gas tap left functional.
-The charge was promptly vehemently denied by both US and its NATO allies.
+On 29 September, Russian President Vladimir Putin said the "unprecedented sabotage" against the Nord Stream gas pipelines was "an act of international terrorism" carried out by the West, US forces specifically, claiming the United States would have "much to gain from sabotaging the pipelines" even offering to keep supplying the EU by the only Nord Stream 2 gas pipeline that remained operable.
+The charge was denied by both US and its NATO allies.
 While not directly pointing fingers at Russia, European leaders have suggested a foreign attempt to "energy blackmail" NATO citizens into withdrawing their support in Ukraine while noting that it is Russia, not Europe, that benefits from chaos in the energy markets and the war.

-Despite having three separate investigations by Norway, Sweden, and Germany, as of February 2023, there is no assignment of the blame of the sabotage yet.
-In February 2023, investigative journalist Seymour Hersh published an article based on a single unnamed source alleging the attack was carried out utilizing American and Norwegian assets.
-Several factual inaccuracies in Hersh's post have been pointed about by the Norwegian media, including the claim that Alta-class mine sweepers had participated in BALTOPS 22, or the claim that Jens Stoltenberg had been cooperating with US intelligence services since the Vietnam War, despite him being a teenager at the time.
-On 17 February 2023, Russia formally submitted a proposal to the Security Council of the United Nations calling for an investigation into the Nord Stream sabotage, and reiterated its request on 20 February 2023.
+Two artificial craters, 248 m apart, each with a depth of 3 to 5 m were found on the seabed with pipeline debris scattered up to 250 m away.

+Denmark, Germany and Sweden each initiated separate investigations, describing the explosions as sabotage.
+The Swedish and Danish investigations were closed in February 2024 without identifying those responsible, but the German investigation is still ongoing.